 Every so often I bump across an idea from Moshe Feldenkrais that is so theoretically unjustifiable and so out-of-date that it takes my breath away.
 I do not share that as a criticism of Moshe, but rather as a warning and a plea.
-Those of us who study and use his work need to realize that he has been dead for more than 30 years and the basis of our knowledge about the self and world has changed dramatically since he died.
-And like most mortal beings, Moshe made some mistakes and had some wrong-headed ideas.
-Consider, the quote below from the *Potent Self:
+Those of us who study and use his work need to realize that he has been dead for more than 30 years and the basis of his knowledge about the self and world has changed dramatically since he died.
+And like most mortal beings, Moshe made some mistakes and had some incorrect ideas.
+Consider, the quote below from his book * The Potent Self:

 "In the state of hypnosis, one also loses entirely the ability to command oneself, but is at the highest state of involuntary suggestibility.
 Before this state of suggestibility is obtained, complete relaxation of the musculature must be achieved.
 Moreover, as Professor J. H. Schultz has shown; the relaxation must be extended so far as to relax the capillaries and the small blood vessels. " page 144, The Potent Self

-There is virtually nothing about that passage that stands of time.
+There is virtually nothing about that passage that stands the test of time.
 And even when Moshe was alive it was demonstrably false.
-In the state of hypnosis one does not lose the ability to command oneself.
-On the contrary, in hypnosis one can gain control over states of body and mind that had formerly been un-available.
+In the state of hypnosis, one does not "lose entirely the ability to command oneself".
+On the contrary, in hypnosis one can gain control over states of body and mind that had formerly been unavailable.
 The state of hypnosis can be defined as a state of focused absorption.
 One is actively considering ideas and possibilities and how one might use them to beneficial effect.
 There does not need to be "complete relaxation of the musculature" before one enters a state of hypnosis or benefits from it.
 One can be in an active state of hypnosis and for example, be taking a shower, driving a car or hitting a golf ball.

 Relaxation in hypnosis is similar to relaxation in Feldenkrais.
 It often occurs as a by-product of the process of engaging in those activities.
 And it is not so much a relaxation as it is an efficiency.
 One lets go of habitual and unneeded muscular tension in order to focus on the task at hand.